Many people use eye cream as part of a daily routine to combat wrinkles and lines under the eyes that come with age.

 Doing seven things at once is a tall order for an economy cosmetic, and it doesn’t have the high-powered ingredients to tackle all of the challenges it’s trying to overcome with this eye cream.
 It has the basic vitamins you’d want in an eye cream, but it doesn’t have the advanced cosmetics compounds to boost their power.

-Under eye cream, as the name suggests, is a cosmetic product that is specially formulated to fight back against bagginess, dark circles, and puffiness under your eyes.
+Under eye cream is specially formulated to fight back against bagginess, dark circles, and puffiness under your eyes.
 These can be the result of a lack of sleep, aging, wrinkles, dried out skin, or poor overall skin health.

 Under eye creams typically use one or more of a set of strategies for reducing puffiness, darkness, and wrinkles underneath your eyes.

-The first of these is pretty straightforward, and that’s hydrating skin that has become dried out.
+Moisturizers can improve the appearance of under eye skin.
+The first strategy for tackling under eye skin quality is pretty straightforward, and that’s hydrating skin that has become dried out.
 By using an eye cream that contains hydrating ingredients (also found in face moisturizers), you can help restore elasticity and health to skin that has become wrinkled and dried out.

 However, not all moisturizers are created equal.
 According to an article by Dr. C.W.
 Lynde at Toronto Hospital published in the periodical Skin Therapy Letter, proper moisturizing treatments have a four-step process by which they restore hydration to the skin (1).